 A cold sweat came over me.
-They were probably a couple of hundred metres away, and I knew that lions are active communicators at night.
-I pictured Tsabu, the lion we met a few days earlier, his commanding face, his huge paws.
+They were probably a couple of hundred metres away, and I knew that lions were active at night.
+I pictured Tsabu, the lion we met days earlier, his commanding face, his huge paws.
 I didn’t know anything about staying downwind or safari etiquette, and I imagined three humans in a tent would be an easy midnight snack.

 He showed us a map of the park, and the location of a visitor’s centre about halfway through.
 The park was massive, about 12,000 square kilometres, and we suspected the drive would take most of the day.
 It was hardcore offroad, they warned; high clearance four wheel drive was mandatory.

 Luckily we had the car for the job, and we couldn’t wait to put it through some trials.
 Jeff took the wheel for the first shift, and we wandered through a rough winding trail of soft yellow sand in two wheel ruts, snaking through the scrub.